Micah Parsons: Professional career

-2021
+Dallas Cowboys

-Parsons was selected in the first round (12th overall) by the Dallas Cowboys in the 2021 NFL Draft.
+Parsons was selected in the first round (12th overall) by the Dallas Cowboys in the 2021 NFL draft.
 He signed his four-year rookie contract, worth $17 million, on June 9, 2021.
-In response to DeMarcus Lawrence breaking his foot in practice, before week 2, Dallas converted Parsons back to his high school position of defensive end where he saw immediate success, particularly as a pass rusher.
-In Week 8, Parsons had 11 tackles, including four for loss in a 20–16 win over the Vikings, earning NFC Defensive Player of the Week.
-From Week 9 to Week 14, Parsons recorded at least 1 sack in six straight games.
+When DeMarcus Lawrence broke his foot in practice before Week 2, Dallas converted Parsons back to his high school position of defensive end where he saw immediate success, particularly as a pass rusher.
+In Week 8, Parsons had 11 tackles, including four for loss in a 20–16 win over the Minnesota Vikings, earning NFC Defensive Player of the Week.
+From Week 9 to Week 14, Parsons recorded at least one sack in six straight games.
 His 12 sacks in his first 13 career games are the fourth-most by a rookie in NFL history behind only Julius Peppers (13), Reggie White (13) and Leslie O'Neal (12.5).
-Parsons would finish with 84 total tackles, 13 sacks and three forced fumbles.
-He was voted into the Pro Bowl, named 1st Team All-Pro by the AP, and was the unanimous Defensive Rookie of the Year.
+Parsons finished with 84 total tackles, 13 sacks and three forced fumbles.
+His 13 sacks were a Cowboys rookie record for a season.
+He was voted into the Pro Bowl, named first-team All-Pro by the Associated Press, and was the unanimous Defensive Rookie of the Year.
+He was named to the PFWA All-Rookie Team.
+He was ranked 16th by his fellow players on the NFL Top 100 Players of 2022.